lkk688/mytutorial/docs/source/intelfpga.rst

  nios2-terminal: "USB-BlasterII [USB-1]", device 1, instance 0
  nios2-terminal: (Use the IDE stop button or Ctrl-C to terminate)

-nios2-terminal has no response, switch to WSL1 for testing
+nios2-terminal has no response, switch to WSL1 for testing.
+As stated in  Quartus install instruction, Nios II EDS only works with WSL1, in section 2.3.1 of: https://cdrdv2-public.intel.com/666293/quartus_install-683472-666293.pdf

+Install a new distribution (Ubuntu20.04), set the wsl version from 2 to 1, ref: https://learn.microsoft.com/en-us/windows/wsl/basic-commands

 .. code-block:: console